The Science Behind Bruce Lee’s Punching Power

 The video below shows the oft-discussed pitching mechanics of San Francisco’s Tim Lincecum.
 Lincecum’s high leg kick precedes his technique of bending his back to transfer as much energy as possible into his throwing hand.
 Notice how long he waits before releasing the torque of his upper body before actually throwing the ball.

-And below you can see how batter Mike Trout’s first step with his left foot and allows him to gain massive torque that eventually drives energy into his hands once they connect with the ball.
+And below you can see how batter Miguel Cabrera’s first step with his left foot and allows him to gain massive torque that eventually drives energy into his hands once they connect with the ball.

 While Lee’s one-inch punch and Licecum’s fast ball have a lot to do with superb muscular biomechanics, the structure of their brains plays a role here too.
 “Muscle fibers do not dictate coordination,” Rose said, “coordination and timing are essential factors behind movements like [Lee's] one-inch punch.”